najnesnaj/pinetime-zephyr/README.md

 ## Contributing to this project

 The pinetime board (watch) has become a part of the zephyr distribution.

-You can contribute to this project, by adding your own board definition file, better coding, suggestions ...
+The zephyr project is very thorough in accepting code, board definitions etc ... which is very good indeed!

+I'm just a tinkerer, player, finding out things boy, maker ... which is very amateur-like from a zephyr-perspective.

+Anyone willing to take the samples in this repo and prepare/propose/incorporate them in the zephyr repo is welcome to do so.

 ## Where To Start?
 Read the tutorial!
 A helpful manual is included in the repository: